ajone239/BestmanSpeech/drafts/third_draft.md

 Watch how they look at one another.
 When Chris looks at Tori, she is the only thing that he sees.
 When Tori looks at Chris, she sees him -- all of him -- for all he's worth.
-These two love each other.
-I think they have great times ahead of them.
+These two love each other, and I think they have great times ahead of them.